oricis/Caliopen/devtools/README.md

 ```
 **NB** : for now, outgoing emails are caught by a local smtp server for testing purpose.

-You will have a CaliOpen instance filled with data, accessible from your browser on localhost:4000.
+You will have a Caliopen instance filled with data, accessible from your browser on localhost:4000.
-You could check outgoing emails by pointing your browser at localhost:9000.
+You could check outgoing emails by pointing your browser at localhost:8888.